 What Payment Matters Should You Be Aware of?

 WAYS TO REDUCE PAYMENT RISKS

 Always get an upfront deposit before starting a project.
 A client may leave you with a good first impression — but it’s never a good idea to trust someone that quickly, especially on the internet.
 Prepayment lets you know if the client is committed and not trying to waste your time.

 On the other hand, the client likely doesn’t trust you either, even though you may have a portfolio that is highly credible.
 As such, consider coming up with a deposit that’s comfortable for both parties.
 Something between 20% to 50% of the final payment is quite standard, so don’t be afraid to ask.

-When it comes to payment matters, you should always establish your expectations with the client early, and reinforce them when they are tested.
-Even if you’re just starting out, don’t be afraid to insist on payment when it’s due.
+When it comes to payment matters as a freelance graphic designer, you should always establish expectations with the client early and reinforce them when they are tested.
+Even if you are just starting out, don’t be afraid to insist on payment when it’s due.
 Graphic design may be your passion, but passion doesn’t pay the bills.